-Imagine you are moving to a new location.
+Pretend you are moving to a new location.
 Consider how each of the following might impact movement: a mountain, a river, a lake, a road.

-- How might each feature slow down your travel? - How might each feature assist you in your travel? - What will you need that will allow you to use each feature to your advantage?
+- How might the feature slow down your travel? - How might the feature assist you in your travel? - What will you need to use the feature to your advantage?